GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

     sbatch yak.sl
     ```

 When you are done you get out a non-human readable file.
-It doesn't need to be tarred or gzipped, and nothing else needs to be done in order to use it.
+It doesn't need to be compressed or decompressed, and nothing else needs to be done in order to use it.

 **Closing remarks on yak**